menglin-c/menglin-c.github.io/_pages/about.md

 - **[2023-04]** Our paper “Large-area quantum-spin-Hall waveguide states in a three-layer topological photonic crystal heterostructure” is accepted by *Physical Review A*.  <https://journals.aps.org/pra/abstract/10.1103/PhysRevA.107.L041501>

-- **[2022-09]** Our paper “Anomalous electromagnetic tunneling in bianisotropic ε-μ-zero media” is accepted by *Physical Review Letters* and selected as Editors’ Suggestion.   <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.129.123901>
+- **[2022-09]** Our paper “Anomalous electromagnetic tunneling in bianisotropic ε-μ-zero media” is accepted by *Physical Review Letters* and selected as “Editors’ Suggestion”.   <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.129.123901>

 <br>